 Considering dry parties 'old fashioned' and offering guests alcohol, people are eliminating taboos against 'alcoholism'.
 Where going to the bars was considered a 'bad culture', people are now normalizing it.
-At the same time, 'bar culture is regaining its legitimacy.
+At the same time, 'bar culture' is regaining its legitimacy.
 Even at the minimum festivities, liquor has become a preferred beverage.
-Both the developed and the developing countries are fast becoming the society of alcoholics.
+Both the developed and the developing countries are fastly becoming the society of alcoholics.

-Now the point is-alcohol is being used as salvation from frustrations.
-The cinemas play crucial roles behind it by projecting a tragic hero with a bottle of wine trying to forget his pain; This is the typical example of a movie scene and how they are popularising the cult of alcoholism amongst its viewers.
+Now the point is - alcohol is being used as salvation from frustrations.
+The cinemas play crucial roles behind it by projecting a tragic hero with a bottle of wine trying to forget his pain.
+This is the typical example of a movie scene and how they are popularising the cult of alcoholism amongst its viewers.
 It's often shown that the victim is drinking brewed liquor to get salvation from pain and depression.
-So does an ordinary man, thinking it's the only way to escape from his / her agony.
+So does an ordinary person, thinking it's the only way to escape from his / her agony.

 Poverty also has a significant effect on alcoholics.
-Especially in the unprivileged areas where there is a lack of workplaces, people do small jobs and somehow manage to live their lives -often drinking alcohol to satisfy their hunger.
-Not only the unprivileged but also its victims are people from all walks of life.
-Namely, doctors, business people, government servants, even college goers too.
-Besides, alcoholism can be the root cause of domestic violence.
+Especially in the unprivileged areas where there is a lack of workplaces, people do small jobs and somehow manage to live their lives - often drinking alcohol to satisfy their hungers.
+Not only the unprivileged, but also its victims are people from all walks of life.
+Namely - doctors, business people, government officials, even college goers too.
+Also, alcoholism can be the root cause of domestic violence.
 We see the spouse resists the other from consuming liquor with their hard-earned money and subsequently becoming the victim of domestic violence.

 Recently India has witnessed an unimaginable incident.
-After the relaxation of the lockdown, imposed due to the prevailing Covid situation, we have seen people are not hesitant to stand in a long queue in front of liquor stores.
+After relaxation of lockdown, imposed due to the prevailing Covid situation, we have seen people are not hesitant to stand in a long queue in front of liquor stores.
 It seemed liquor was more dear to them than their lives.
 Some of them were even storing liquor at their homes for further lockdown.
 To grow their business more and to attract more customers, these stores nowadays have arranged home delivery.
-'No need to go out you, can have your preferred liquor at home just by dialing a phone number.'
+'No need to go out, you can have your preferred liquor at home just by dialing numbers.'

 Alcohol's impact starts from the first sip on one's body.
 One glass may not harm you but increasing and uncontrollable consumption of hard liquor can.
 Chronic alcohol consumption can damage one's liver.
-It can cause cancer and lung diseases too.
+It may cause cancer.
 Alcoholism also causes hyperglycemia and breaks down the nervous system.
-Long-term alcohol consumption can cause low bone density and reduce immunity.
+Long-term alcohol consumption may cause low bone density and reduce immunity.
 All these are treatable to some extent, but why would you go to that stage?
-Treat it beforehand to minimize its consumption.
+Treat it beforehand and minimize its consumption.

 Apart from the physical harm it causes, an alcoholic person is wrecked, morally and financially, causing menace and unable to do their anti-social works.
 Road accidents due to drunkenness, broken marriages - are some of the bitter incidents.
-A few days back, this came up from the newsthata22-year-old woman from Prayagraj, Uttar Pradesh India, who postponed her marriage after the groom arrived drunk.
-However, the tragedy is people realize their folly when it's too late to abandon their habits.
+A few days back, this came up from the news that a 22-year-old woman from Prayagraj, Uttar Pradesh, India, postponed her marriage after the groom arrived drunk.
+However, the tragedy is, people realize their folly when it's too late to abandon their habits.